algolia/docsearch/docs/src/required-configuration.md

 The `content` value of the meta will be added to every records extracted from the page.
-Given that the name is `DocSearch:$NAME`, `$NAME` will be set as an attribute in each of them.
+Given that the name is `DocSearch:$NAME`, `$NAME` will be set as an attribute in every records.
 Its value will be its related `content` value.
-You can then transform them as [`facetFilters`][4] to filter over them.
-We will need to set the settings of your Algolia indec via the DocSearch `custom_settings` parameter and set `attributesForFaceting` Algolia parameter accordingly.
+You can then transform these attributes as [`facetFilters`][4] to filter over them from the UI.
+We will need to set `attributesForFaceting` of your Algolia index exposed via the DocSearch `custom_settings` parameter.

 ```json
 "custom_settings": {